nevaehRen/nevaehRen.github.io/_posts/2025-08-26-islethuairou.md

 ---
-title: Trans-Scale Imaging and Integrative Islet Biology
+title: Digital Life Forum: Trans-Scale Imaging and Integrative Islet Biology
 image: images/islethuairou.jpg
 author: dengyawen
-tags: biology, medicine
+tags: meeting
 ---

-From August 26–28, 2025, the “Digital Life Forum: Trans-Scale Imaging and Integrative Islet Biology” was held in Huairou Science City, Beijing.
+From August 26–28, 2025, we co-organized the “Digital Life Forum: Trans-Scale Imaging and Integrative Islet Biology” in Huairou Science City, Beijing.
 The forum brought together global experts to discuss innovations in imaging and islet biology, with a focus on diabetes research.

 All lab members attended the forum.
 Postdoc Dr. Zhenchao Fu, phd student Xuejiao Wang and Yawen Deng presented posters on islet calcium dynamics, somatostatin secretion, and in vivo imaging.